 Art lovers will appreciate the rich portrait collection, including one of the largest private collections of Raeburns in the world.
 There's an equally impressive collection of fine furniture, tapestries, arms and armour throughout.

-The 18th-century walled garden has recently been redeveloped as a garden of Scottish fruits and vegetables.
+Outside, the 18th-century walled garden has been redeveloped as a garden of Scottish fruits and vegetables.

 Browse the castle shop for a variety of gifts.

-Visit the tearoom located close to the historic castle kitchens for a light lunch or cake and a refreshing cup of tea or coffee.
+Visit the tearoom for a light lunch or a slice of cake and a refreshing cup of tea or coffee.

 Disabled parking is available in front of the castle.

-Only the Front Hall is accessible to wheelchairs; in the castle there are steps to various rooms.
+The front hall is wheelchair-accessible; inside the castle there are steps to various rooms.

-The Walled Garden and American Garden are accessible.
+The tearoom, walled garden and American garden are accessible.